galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 > access to a Galaxy server.
 {: .spoken data-visual="gtn" data-target="#installing-and-configuring"}

 > Here is mine.
-And on it I am an admin user and I have access to the admin
-> page.
-This was done as part of the installation of Galaxy um and hopefully
+This was done as part of the installation of Galaxy um and
-> you've installed a tool.
+> hopefully you've installed a tool.
 {: .spoken data-visual="galaxy" data-target="#analysis a" data-action="click"}

-> I have bwa and bwa-mem installed under Mapping.
+> I have bwa and bwa-mem installed under Mapping, I'll search for them now.
 {: .spoken data-visual="galaxy" data-target="#left .search-input input" data-action="fill" data-value="bwa-mem"}

 > So if I click on that you can see